Click Here to Download the Article Style and Submission Guidelines

 In text: “In 1973, Adams v.
 Richardson concluded that…”

 Note: “Kenneth Adams et al. v.
-Elliot L. Richardson, Individually, and as Secretary of the Department of Health, Education and Welfare, et al., 356 F. Supp.
-92 (D.D.C.
-1973).”
+Elliot L. Richardson, Individually, and as Secretary of the

 For Supreme Court decisions, cite the United States Reports (abbreviated U.S.).
 Lower federal-court decisions are usually cited to the Federal Reporter (F.) or to the Federal Supplement (F. Supp.).

-16. Cross Referencing
+17. Cross Referencing

 Contributors are actively encouraged to engage other articles in the issue.
 Please refer to the other work as (author X, this issue) and include a full citation in the reference list.
 The reference should be formatted as follows:

 Last name, first name. year.
 “Title of paper.”
 RSF: The Russell Sage Foundation Journal of the Social Sciences.
 Volume number (Issue number): Page range.
-DOI:
+DOI.

 [The page range and DOI will be supplied by the press once the volume is in production.]

-How to Correctly Cite the Journal and Information about Posting after Publication
+18. How to Correctly Cite the Journal and Information about Posting after Publication

 Currently, we are working to improve the discoverability of our articles.
 We have noticed that contributors from previous issues have been incorrectly referencing the name of the journal on their home websites and CV’s.
 The full name of the journal is RSF: The Russell Sage Foundation Journal of the Social Sciences.
 Listing the journal with just the subtitle can impact the discoverability.
-The following are examples of the correct format to use when citing the journal:
+The following shows the correct format to use when citing the journal:

 Edwards, Frank.
 2019.
 “Family Surveillance: Police and Reporting of Child Abuse and Neglect.”
-RSF: The Russell Sage Foundation Journal of the Social Sciences.
-5(1): 50-70.
+RSF:

 Until publication, no drafts should be shared or publicly posted because the work is embargoed.

 We appreciate and enthusiastically encourage your linking the article title on your homepage directly with our website once the issue has been published.
-Note that I said, please post a link.
+Note that we said, please post a link.
 Please do not post a pdf.
-Open Access publishing is expensive, and we need to capture the downloads as a measure of our success.
+Open access publishing is expensive, and we need to capture the downloads as a measure of our success.
 This does not happen when a pdf can be downloaded from your website.

 Similarly, once the paper is published, please do not send a pdf of your paper to the institutional repository at your home institution.
 You should have them link to our site instead.
 Most repositories are used to this request and do not have a problem accommodating it, but I am happy to speak with them if they have questions or concerns.